tonyho/app-framework-binder/doc/afb-bindings-writing.md

 The Tic-Tac-Toe example
 -----------------------

-This part explains how to write an afb-plugin.
+This part explains how to write an afb-binding.
 For the sake of being practical it uses many examples based on tic-tac-toe.
-This plugin example is in *plugins/samples/tic-tac-toe.c*.
+This binding example is in *bindings/samples/tic-tac-toe.c*.

-This plugin is named ***tictactoe***.
+This binding is named ***tictactoe***.

 Dependencies when compiling
 ---------------------------